 All that we have has come from others, especially God.
 The Day of Atonement points out how needy and dependent on God we are; fasting shows our frailty.

 Man's estrangement from God is wholly man's fault.
 Atonement denotes the way harmony is achieved, making the entire world at one or reconciled with God.

 The blood of Christ, a propitiation or appeasing force, the only means to satisfy God's pure sense of justice, is a testimony of God's intense love for us.

 After reconciliation, there can finally be a meeting of minds as we are fashioned into a new creation, invited to sit in heavenly places, created for good works.

-The first of the offerings of Leviticus is the burnt offering, a sacrifice that is completely consumed on the altar.
-John Ritenbaugh shows how this type teaches us about Christ's total dedication to God—and how we should emulate it.
+The burnt offering is completely consumed on the altar.
+This type of offering teaches us about Christ's total dedication to God—and how we should emulate it.

-We all know about the church grapevine.
-It's very good in spreading news, but it can be equally as evil when it spreads gossip and rumor.
-David Maas reveals how gossip harms the gossip himself.
+The church grapevine is good at spreading news, but it can be evil when it spreads gossip and rumor.
+Gossip actually harms the gossip himself.
+Here's how.

 Pertinent scriptures and comments on the seventh fruit of the Spirit, faithfulness.